Lyka717/cse15l-lab-reports/Week1.md

 - Working directory when the command was run: **lecture1/messages**
 - Output: Not an error\
-Currently, text files(e.g. en-us.txt) are contained within the messages directory.
+Currently, text files(e.g. en-us.txt) are contained within the messages directory and the text files contain the text "Hello World!" in their respective languages.
+When the cat command is followed by one or more files, then the output results in printing out all the contents within the given file or files.